marschen2007/k8summit2023/README.md

 !!!
 You will need to wait for terraform to finish before starting !!!
 This will take 15 - 20 minutes from the moment the deployment is started.
 Watch the logs and when "ALL IS DONE" is printed you can start. tail -f /home/ubuntu/startup/startup.log

-Nginx versions used at the moment: KIC 1.11.1 with App Protect and Opentracing for Zipkin Controller 3.16 Nginx+ R23